-It’s very straightforward to travel with your pet in Europe once you have your pet passport.
+It’s very straightforward to take your pet in and out of Europe once you have your pet passport.
 Speak to your vet as soon as possible when you know you want to travel as timing is important.

 To get a pet passport